Wormholes and time travel

-Dr Peter Taylor, Lecturer at the DCU School of Mathematical Sciences and former recipient of the Irish Research Council's ELEVATE research fellowship, talks to us about the scientific credibility of time travel.
+Dr Peter Taylor, a lecturer at the DCU School of Mathematical Sciences and former recipient of the Irish Research Council’s ELEVATE research fellowship, talks to us about the scientific credibility of time travel.
 His research focuses mainly on classical and quantum aspects of black holes.

 Time travel has fascinated humankind long before Marty McFly and his DeLorean graced our movie screens.
 The ability to influence our own past is, for obvious reasons, very appealing, not least to Science Fiction writers.
 It also leads to an infinite cascade of troubling contradictions.
 But is there any scientific credibility to the idea?